 Whether you are just starting trying to get pregnant or you have been trying for some time, these fertility boosters can be done at home and do not require you to see a doctor or go to the drugstore to buy expensive medications.

 There are several steps you can take to boost your fertility and improve your chances of getting pregnant and having a healthy baby.
 Fertility and getting pregnant are issues that involve both men and women, so both of you need to boost your fertility.
 In many cases where couples have difficulties getting pregnant both she and he have some problems.
 If you want to improve your fertility, you should first know more about how to get pregnant and what may prevent you from getting pregnant.
-Learning about causes of infertility will help you improve your own fertility naturally and help you get pregnant faster.
+Learning about the causes of infertility will help you improve your own fertility naturally and help you get pregnant faster.

 We also recommend that you take the BabyMed 12-lesson plan to learn more about improving your fertility

 After an initial work-up about 80% of all infertile couples have at least one of the following 3 problems:

 - Ovulation problems: The BIG O: Do I ovulate regularly?